A Distributional Approach to Controlled Text Generation: Discussion

-Our method does not suffer from degeneration, but our end policies still generate a number of samples not satisfying the constraints.
+Our method \HEFN{Could mention that Ziegler, CTRL and Plug and play reach 100\% constraint satisfaction.
+We could formulate it to be Controlled NLG reaching imposed constraints without degeneration. } does not suffer from degeneration, but our end policies still generate a number of samples not satisfying the constraints.
 A possibility, left for future work, might consist in filling the moderate residual gap with MCMC techniques, which would be guaranteed to reach our optimal $p$ in the limit.
 We do not go this route here, but conduct an experiment (see \S\ref{Appendix:supervised-experiment}) to better understand the nature of the problem.
 In the simple case of a single-word constraint ($x$ includes \textit{``amazing"}), we sample directly 1M samples from GPT-2 and keep the roughly 5K samples containing \textit{amazing} (a variant of rejection sampling, taking two processing days).
 We then do a standard supervised fine-tuning of GPT-2 with these samples, stopping training when the CE validation loss starts to increase, and observe that this model exhibits a worse constraint satisfaction rate than ours.
 This experiment does not mean that a much larger fine-tuning dataset, obtained in this slow, non-adaptive way, would not reach better statistics, but it raises doubts about the ability of the GPT-2 architecture to fine-tune over such a non-standard constraint as containing a given word \emph{somewhere} in its output.

 Overall, we believe that the proposed decomposition into two sub-problems is a methodological advantage compared to most other works, which directly aim at training a policy with the goal of improving certain evaluation metrics, but without clearly defining what qualifies as an optimal solution.
 The computational challenge of fully bridging the gap between the optimal EBM and an efficient sampling engine remains, and we hope that the formalism we propose, along with initial applications and experimental validations, will motivate further research along these lines.